Aeonovyli/aeonovyli.github.io/index.md

 I moved to Saudi at seven, when I started thinking of a book, which now exists elsewhere than my head.
 At least, mostly.

-I am intrested in Luanti, BZFlag, and making mods/maps for both, provided I have time and a few croissants in sight.
+I am interested in Luanti, BZFlag, and making mods/maps for both, provided I have time and a few croissants in sight.

 I am a 3D modeler, who works best in blender (That's where I devolop my 3D brain.)
 If you need models for pretty much anything besides comercial use, contact me and I'll try to make them, charge free, though please do note that it will take me several months to get back to you.